igorkry/tnt4j-streams/README.md

 `localhost_access_log.[DATE].txt` is sample Apache access log files depicting some HTTP server activity.

-NOTE: records in this file are from year `2015` ranging from April until November, so then getting events data in JKoolCloud please do not forget to just to dashboard time frame to that period!
+NOTE: records in this file are from year `2015` ranging from April until November, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

-Sample configuration and sample idea is same as 'Apache Access log single file' with one single difference:
+Sample configuration and sample idea is same as ['Apache Access log single file'](#apache-access-log-single-file) with one single
+difference:
 ```xml
     <property name="FileName" value="*_access_log.2015-*.txt"/>
 ```